 On paper three guitarists, two vocalist and grandiose epic power metal don’t necessarily equal solid live entertainment, but alone the fact that Kiske is back in the band should be more than enough for anyone who’s been following the band, to give them a fair chance.

-Helloween were set to play main stage at 9:00 PM, after W.A.S.P. who failed to gather half the crowd, that Steel Panther gathered in the sunny afternoon.
+Helloween were set to play main stage at 9:00 PM, after W.A.S.P. who failed to gather half the crowd, that Steel Panther gathered earlier same day.

 The big stage setup with a massive screen in the back lit up to the notes of epic classic “Halloween” from their breakthrough album and Kiske debut, Keeper of the Seven Keys: Part I. And with it, the place exploded with an energy that carried a sense of sweet redemption.

 The song was performed in a short version instead of the +13 minutes long original.
 Cutting down a masterpiece down to a fourth of its length is never fun, but in this case, it worked so explosively well, especially as it merged into the ultimate song-number-two “Dr. Steen”.

 All those guitars and all those vocals melted into a giant piece of solid heavy metal.
 Oh the joy!

 The two singers’ performances were really good, with Kiske still standing as one of the finest singers in the genre and Deris sounding much more vital than he did in years.
 And if two singers were not enough, Hansen who sang and played guitar on Helloween’s first EP and debut album did a medley of the old songs as well.
 His simpatico stage presence made it more enjoyable, but his sequence was one song too long and it goes without saying that following Kiske is a tough job for just about any singer.